graphql/graphql-over-http/spec/GraphQLOverHTTP.md

 The role of a _client_ is to issue HTTP requests to a _server_ in order to interact with a _GraphQL service_.

+Note: GraphQL Subscriptions are beyond the scope of this specification at this time.

 # URL

 A _server_ MUST enable GraphQL requests to one or more GraphQL schemas.